newaetech/chipwhisperer/docs/contributing.rst

 The ChipWhisperer `software`_ is documented using sphinx and lives on ReadTheDocs.
 However, NewAE Technology Inc. also develops hardware for side-channel analysis and embedded hardware security fun.
-The documentation for the hardware is on the `MediaWiki site`_.
+The documentation for the hardware is on a `separate site`_.
 The tutorials are also located on this site and are auto-generated based on the jupyter notebooks.

 Contribution to the project is always welcome.
 We are a small team and